BITE.

 Additions: No one will be mad if you add a handful of chocolate chunks (milk would be best even though…yeah, I know dark chocolate is so good for you), a dollop of Nutella, peanut butter or almond butter, or candied ginger to the bananas…adding some toasted pecans, walnuts, hazelnuts or red skinned peanuts to the topping.

-BITE: Post Pandemic Party People.
+BITE: Early Summer Party People.
 By Ali Waks Adams

-A bunch of friends are finally coming over to hang out in person—in real time.
-I’ve been cleaning for…I think a month.
+A bunch of friends are coming over to hang out in person—in real time.
+It’s been a long winter in Maine and in anticipation of this first social event of the season I’ve been cleaning for…I think a month.
 There were bras and candy wrappers in the couch cushions, spiders in the corners and quite possibly we found an extra cat that we didn’t know about.

 Planning a menu is like putting together an outfit: You need the basics, then you figure out the combinations and add accessories.
 A concert tee and tulle skirt works, just like peanut butter braised chicken wings work—but maybe not for every occasion.